 Before I talk about bi self care in any kind of list or otherwise, allow me to introduce myself: past and present.
 Before there was any kind of self hate, denial or shame there was just a girl.
 I was six years old the first time I can remember being attracted to girls.
 The time was short, but I blissfully reminisce on such a beautiful segment of my life where I was unburdened by the religious and political implications of my sexual orientation.
 Hell, I did even know what ‘sexual orientation’ was.
 I just new that the girl in my class with the long hair and blue-and-white-striped dress caught my eye, and, maybe one day, I would have a wife.. or husband.. whichever one!
 Prince or Princess Charming was fine by me.
 I was uninhibited; even in my childhood dysfunction around me there was none inside me.

 And then, as too many of us are aware, reality came crashing in.
 I remember trying to be overly “heterosexual,” boy crazy, obsessing etc. I had a new crush all the time, and, before I knew it, trying to cover up who I really was just became second nature.
-Growing up in the Catholic Church and having family members on my one side of the family who constantly talked about “The Gay Agenda” and how same-sex / LGBT people were an abomination at the dinner and holiday tables reinforced why I continued to crawl into myself.
+Having family members on my one side of the family who constantly talked about “The Gay Agenda” and how same-sex / LGBT people were an abomination at the dinner and holiday tables reinforced why I continued to crawl into myself.
 The word ‘bisexual’ had not and did not cross my mind since.. well.. no one had mentioned it!
 You were either heterosexual or homosexual.
 I felt like a freak, and I used to ask myself what was wrong with me.
 I used to pray to God to change me, but the resounding answer I saw all around me confused me: there is nothing wrong with you.

 The general theme of my life was that I had to be as straight as possible which proved difficult considering *drum roll* I wasn’t straight.
 I always became ultra offended when anyone insinuated I was not “straight as the straightest line” as I used to say as a teenager and would have serious anxiety over my every movement.
 I often found myself obsessing over certain moments, fearful that I stared too long or said the wrong thing.. that someone, anyone might know.
 I am a recovering addict, a domestic violence & multiple-time sexual assault survivor, and this is important to note since a) much of my drinking and drug use centered around my unimaginable self-hatred which b) had a lot to do with this gnawing feeling that I was a “freak” and couldn’t hide forever because c) I’ve always known I was a queer woman; I loved it for a moment and then mastered hating it for years which d) left a trail of faceless women and a couple broken hearts in my wake.. one of them being my own.